fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

   - cdk
 ---

 **Audience**: This article is intended for intermediate/advanced Cloud/DevOps practitioners.
 If you are beginner, you could still get some good info, but may be a tough read.
-I suggest checking out 'Other Resources' at the bottom.
+I suggest checking out [Other Resources](#other-resources).

 ![Photo by Kevin Ku on Unsplash](/assets/images/kevin-ku-aiyBwbrWWlo-unsplash-fouri.jpg)